Voter Intimidation: What Is It and What to Do

 - Spreading false information about voting requirements and procedures

-According to an article in The Atlantic, voter intimidation was reported in recent elections in Texas, New Hampshire, North Carolina, Arizona, Ohio, Nevada, and Pennsylvania.
-Numerous cases went to court.
+According to an article in The Atlantic, voters reported intimidation in recent elections in Texas, New Hampshire, North Carolina, Arizona, Ohio, Nevada, and Pennsylvania.
+Many cases went to court.

-In Arizona, after the 2016 election, officials with the Democratic Party complained that the Republican Party was encouraging its volunteers to follow people into the parking lots of polling station to interrogate them, record their license plate, and call 911 to report them for committing a felony by voting.
+In Arizona, after the 2016 presidential election, officials with the Democratic Party complained that the Republican Party encouraged volunteers to follow people into the parking lots of polling stations to interrogate them, record their license plates, and call 911 to report them for committing a felony by voting.

 Guns at Polling Places: Is It Voter Intimidation?

-While many people find the sight of guns threatening, the legality of bringing a gun — concealed or exposed — into a polling place depends on what state and, in some cases, municipality you are in.
-There are around a dozen states and numerous municipalities throughout the country that ban guns at polling places.
+While many people find the sight of guns threatening, the legality of bringing a firearm — concealed or exposed — into a polling place depends on state law.
+Many states and municipalities ban guns at polling places.

-Most states and municipalities do not have express laws banning guns at polling places.
-However, many state and local laws ban guns on school and government premises, so it would be illegal to carry a gun into a polling station in those buildings.
+Most states and municipalities don't have express laws banning guns at polling places.
+But, many state and local laws ban guns on school and government premises.
+It would be illegal to carry a firearm into a polling station in those buildings.

 Poll Watchers and Voter Intimidation

-Poll watching in the interest of ensuring a fair election is a permitted activity, though some believe it is a strategy intended to be a form of voter intimidation.
+Poll watching is a way to ensure a fair election.
+Some believe it is a strategy of voter intimidation.

-In many states, poll watchers can inspect the signature rosters.
-They can observe vote counting activity.
-In some states, a poll watcher can challenge a voter's right to vote.
+In many states, poll watchers inspect the signature rosters.
+They watch vote-counting activity.
+In some states, poll watchers can challenge voters' right to vote.
 In other states, only poll workers may challenge a voter.

-Learn more about the rules in each state regarding poll watchers and voter challenges at the National Association of Secretaries of State.
+Learn more about the specific rules in each state on poll watchers and voter challenges at the National Association of Secretaries of State.

 - You can report intimidation to the Election Protection Hotline: 1-866-OUR-VOTE.
 To report in Spanish, call 1-888-VE-Y-VOTA.